AllenWLynch/lisa/README.md

 The user must also specify the genes' species of origin, in this case human, hg38.
 This command prints a table of TFs sorted by regulatory effect on the genes-of-interest, seen here saved to ```results.tsv```.
 For detailed descriptions of your options, run "lisa oneshot --help".

+Quickly inspecting the results, LISA found the effects of SOX2 regulation on this genelist to be highly-ranked!
+(7th of >8000 ChIP samples).
+The other TF found to regulate this genelist, NANOG, functions in concert with SOX2 to establish cell identity, so this is a strong prediction as well.

 ```bash
 $ head -n10 results.tsv | cut -f1,3
 Rank 	 factor